 Serving in the holy Altar is a sacred ministry provided by the dedicated youth of our parish.
 One of the greatest joys, privileges and responsibilities open to our Orthodox young men, is service in the holy Altar.
 Our parish is genuinely blessed to have so many boys willing to dedicate themselves to this ministry.
+Please contact our Parish Priest for more information.

 The responsibilities open to our graduated Acolytes are several: learning to assist our Chanters; reading during the services, and helping the choir.
 Our Altar graduates are always welcome to serve during weekday services, Holy Week and during the summer months.
 We are always exceedingly grateful to former servers for their love and dedication to our Church and parish.